top of page

 Mayor's Comments:

 • King welcomes a new Deputy Clerk, Adam Foran.
-Adam comes from Oshawa where he served s the Election Officer since 2021.
-Prior to that he was the Legislative and Projects Advisor for Richmond Hill and smaller municipalities in southern Ontario.
+Adam comes from Oshawa where he served as the Election Officer since 2021.
+Prior to that he was the Legislative and Projects Advisor for Richmond Hill and did other work for smaller municipalities in southern Ontario.

 • Last week King hosted the annual Volunteer Appreciation night.
 Award recipients included: